salimzeeshan/code-crusaders/README.md

 Things Used
 We using different kinds of the technologies to make this website.
 These things are as follows:

-- Javascript,Typescipt,tailwind, CSS, HTML etc.
+- Javascript,Typescript,tailwind, CSS, HTML etc.

 ## Contributers